Skip to content

 0.5 / 1

-The company has only disclosed the types of grievances.
+The company has only disclosed the type, number and location of complaints received.

 Media monitor: Bracell